 5: Youth villages

 Youth Villages’ choice of contrasting red and green, not to mention the asymmetrical divide between content blocks, adds a lot of visual interest, and the dynamic map with clickable links to each state is just frankly neat.
-We appreciate the balance they provide of abundant content blocks mixed with clean images and graphics, allowing both visually focussed users and those that prefer text and information to be equally well served.

 6: Salem Drop (Youth Era)